 We have a long, noble and very aromatic past that began more than seven decades ago.
 Headquartered in Fox Chapel, PA, we offer customized scents for any type and size of company throughout the world, whether it be a start-up in the United States or a well-known global name.
 Our fragrances have defined fine perfumes, private labels, personal care product, natural and organic fragrances, candles and diffusers and more.

-Despite our many diverse offerings, we specialize in synthetic, natural and organic fragrance sectors that aid all industries in improving their bottom line via the deployment of scent branding.
+Despite our many diverse offerings, we specialize in natural, organic and synthetic fragrance sectors that aid all industries in improving their bottom line via the deployment of scent branding.
 Most importantly to you and us, we strive to innovate and nurture creativity, while priding ourselves on adhering to the highest levels of perfumery ethics and regulatory standards in the world.
 Take the most important step towards defining your brand or product line today!